-4.1 Embedding XML Schema
+2.3.1 Inlining XML Schema

-We have already seen an example of using embedded schema definitions in section 2.3 Defining Message Types [p.9], so we will merely add a few additional points here.
+We have already seen an example of using inlined schema definitions in section 2.1.3 Defining Message Types [p.10], so we will merely add a few additional points here.

-When XML Schema is embedded directly in a WSDL 2.0 document, it uses the existing top-level xs:schema element defined by XML Schema [XML Schema: Structures [p.73]] to do so, as though the schema had been copied and pasted into the types element.
-The schema components defined in the embedded schema are then available to WSDL for reference by QName (see WSDL 2.0 Part 1 [WSDL 2.0 Core Language [p.73]] "QName Resolution").
+When XML Schema is inlined directly in a WSDL 2.0 document, it uses the existing top-level xs:schema element defined by XML Schema [XML Schema: Structures [p.80]] to do so, as though the schema had been copied and pasted into the types element.
+The schema components defined in the inlined schema are then available to WSDL 2.0 for reference by QName (see WSDL 2.0 Part 1 [WSDL 2.0 Core [p.80]] "QName Resolution").

-Although WSDL 2.0 provides a wsdl:import mechanism (described in the next section), an embedded XML schema may also use XML Schema's native xs:import and xs:include elements to refer to schemas either in separate files or embedded in the same WSDL 2.0 document.
-However, components embedded using xs:import have different visibility from those embedded using xs:include: xs:included components are available to WSDL for reference by QName, but xs:imported components are not.
+Although WSDL 2.0 provides a wsdl:import mechanism (described in the next section), an inlined XML schema may also use XML Schema's native xs:import and xs:include elements to refer to schemas either in separate files or inlined in the same WSDL 2.0 document.
+However, components inlined using xs:import have different visibility from those inlined using xs:include: xs:included components are available to WSDL 2.0 for reference by QName, but xs:imported components are not.

-4.2 Importing XML Schema
+2.3.2 Importing XML Schema

-There are many cases where one would prefer importing schema definitions from separate schema files instead of embedding them directly under the types element.
+There are many cases where one would prefer importing schema definitions from separate schema files instead of inlining them directly under the types element.
 One reason is reusability of the schemas.
-Although WSDL 2.0 provides a wsdl:import mechanism, type and element declarations embedded in a WSDL 2.0 document are NOT automatically made available to the importing document, even though other WSDL 2.0 components (such as Interfaces, Bindings, etc.) do become available.
-Therefore, if you wish to share schema documents across several WSDL 2.0 documents, they should instead be placed in separate XML Schema documents and imported into each WSDL 2.0 document using xs:import directly under types.
+Although WSDL 2.0 provides a wsdl:import mechanism, type and element declarations inlined in a WSDL 2.0 document are NOT automatically made available to the importing document, even though other WSDL 2.0 components (such as Interfaces, Bindings, etc.) do become available.
+Therefore, if one wishes to share schema documents across several WSDL 2.0 documents, they should instead be placed in separate XML Schema documents and imported into each WSDL 2.0 document using xs:import directly under types.